 Cajetan Cuddy, O.P., serves as the general editor of Cluny Media’s Thomist Tradition book series.
 Along with his contributions to previous Cluny titles (The Gifts of the Holy Spirit and Thomistic Psychology), he is the co-author (with Romanus Cessario, O.P.) of Thomas and the Thomists: The Achievement of Thomas Aquinas and his Interpreters (Fortress, 2017).

-Metaphysics and the Existence of God, Thomas C. O’Brien (forthcoming
+Metaphysics and the Existence of God, Thomas C. O’Brien (now available)

 The Concept of Sacred Theology, Joseph Clifford Fenton (Christmas 2017)

 Natural Law and Human Freedom: Thomistic Investigations, Thomas U. Mullaney and Walter R. Farrell (July 2018)